thapasijan17/OmniNix/README.md

 > implementation from many, many people (see [Acknowledgements](#acknowledgements)) who are far smarter
 > than I.
 >
-> That said, I would absolutely love to talk more about nix and configs.
+> That said, I would absolutely love to talk and [learn](#questions) more about nix and configs.
 If anyone would like to critique,
 > comment, contribute.
 Please feel free in Issues or PRs.

 ## Ongoing